Stat-Cook/deident/paper.md

 -   perturbation – the addition of user-defined random noise to a numeric variable

-Following the design principles of the existing tidyverse domain for ease of adoption.
+Following the design principles of the existing tidyverse(Wickham et al.
+2019) domain for ease of adoption.
 The package includes tools to create a single pipeline for the application of a multi-step deidentification pipeline to multiple files stored within the same repository, alongside the option to serialize/ define the pipeline to/ via yaml.
 This approach allows a researcher to design and implement an appropriate de-identification plan and deliver it to the research support/ business intelligence team of an organisation with limited knowledge of the sensitive data.
 The supply of an easy method for de-identifying data sets which require little scripting knowledge by Trust staff may aid in overcoming several information governance risks that keep operational data siloed within health Trusts.

 # Comparison to existing R packages